AnthonySteele/anthonysteele.github.io/DecoupledTestingStyle.md

 **What**:  The scope of what a unit test tests is intentionally loosely defined, and can be used flexibly.

-Individual tests test pieces of application functionality: [we test behaviours not implementation details](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=1428s).
+[We test behaviours not implementation details](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=1428s).
 While often the behaviour under test actually is located in one method or one class, that fact about the structure of the code is not the concern of the test.
 It can change without affecting the test.
+Rather, what the application does is what's under test.
+And the application structure can be changed, under test.

 ### Integration tests